Your Alaskan Adventures

 5. The Sound Science Center

 Not only can guests take a tour of the Salmon Hatchery onsite, but they even have a small aquarium and "touch tanks" that feature various critters found in tide pools that makes the center a perfect stop for families with young children!
-They also have a gift shop and local bistro inside for a yummy chowder.
+They also have a gift shop and local bistro inside where you can stop for a yummy chowder.
+Admission for adults is $7.75.

 Picture